f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab12.rst

 - The **-ot-4** listener defines normal non-TCP/non-UDP IPv4 traffic.

-This completes the configuration of SSL Orchestrator as a transparent forward proxy.
+This completes the Guided Configuration of SSL Orchestrator as a transparent forward proxy.

 In the next section, you will use an internal client